June is at the heart of this collection of stories; she is the link, the thread of light through a series of dark scenes.

 The Toronto setting is solid and Leung considers the outlying areas like Michelle Berry and David Chariandy, Barry Dempster and Paul Quarrington.
 Downtown Toronto is a “one-hour ride on the bus and subway away, but it may as well have been on the other side of the world”, Downtown Chinatown is identified as dirty and strange by those eager to leave behind the sense of otherness.
 (The collection has been nominated for the 2018 Toronto Book Award.)

-Josie, however, embodies this otherness, even in the spaces in which she is supposed to belong.
-She is an awkward and endearing, intelligent and vulnerable character, not unlike Mouse in Leung’s first novel, The Wondrous Woo (2013) and readers hope that the next stories in her experience will contain louder babysitters and quieter flowers.
+June, however, embodies this otherness, even in the spaces in which she is supposed to belong.
+She is an awkward and endearing, intelligent and vulnerable character, not unlike Mouse in Leung’s first novel, The Wondrous Woo (2013), and readers hope that the next stories in her experience will contain louder babysitters and quieter flowers.

 Contents: Grass, Flowers, Fences, Treasure, Wheels, Kiss, Things, Sweets, Rain, That Time I Loved You